slashid/laravel/README.md

 ## User Migration

-If you are installing SlashID in an existing Laravel website, you will probably already have a userbase that you'll want to migrate to SlashID's database.
+If you are installing SlashID in an existing Laravel website, you will probably already have a user base that you'll want to migrate to SlashID's database.
 This is made easy with two migration commands.

 First, you have to run the artisan command `php artisan slashid:import:create-script`.
 It will ask you the User class in your installation, usually `\App\Models\User`.